dowlinglab/HFC-FFO/README.md

 This work has been submitted for review.
 In the meantime, you may cite the `https://doi.org/10.1021/acs.jctc.3c00338` as:

-Ning Wang, Montana N. Carlozo, Eliseo Marin-Rimoldi, Bridgette J. Befort, Alexander W. Dowling, and Edward J. Maginn*, “Machine Learning-Enabled Development of Accurate Force Fields for Re- frigerants”, J. Chem.
+Ning Wang, Montana N. Carlozo, Eliseo Marin-Rimoldi, Bridgette J. Befort, Alexander W. Dowling, and Edward J. Maginn*, “Machine Learning-Enabled Development of Accurate Force Fields for Refrigerants”, J. Chem.
 Theory Comput., 2023, 19, 14, 4546–4558

 ## Available Data